 You could do what I did and use your personal name as your domain.

 But in most cases, I recommend choosing a different name for your blog.
 That’ll make it a lot easier to sell the site if you ever want to.

-Keep trying your potential names until an option you like is available.
-If none of your potential names are available as a .com, head back to the beginning and keep brainstorming.
+If none of your preferred site names are available as a .com, head back to the beginning and keep brainstorming.

 Here are some extra tips for choosing an excellent domain name:

 - Always choose a .com when possible